MomsFriendlyDevCo/Mongoosy/README.md

 =========
 When migrating from Monoxide to Mongoose there are a few minor things to remember:

+* An additional `mongoosy.compileModels()` call is needed post-connection + post-schema loading to ready the models
 * Scenarios now use `$` as the ID field (formally: `_ref`), they also require all ID lookup fields to have a dollar prefix and the ID to match (including the prefix)
 * Queries returning no documents no longer automatically fail if `$errNoDocs` is set, use `query.orFail()` instead
 * `model.use()` -> `model.plugin()`